-No women are in positions or given opportunity to have a say in the long established male dominant organizations.
+No women are in positions or given the opportunity to have a say in the long-established male-dominant organizations.

 One polish woman (Anisaka Carol)?
 Aniska is the single female with a position and her responsibilities are only to help with administrative tasks and not in any high position or decision making within the governing kettlebell establishment.

 This year, 2017, is the first year when females are officially being permitted to lift in one arm Long Cycle at the IUKL World Championship.
 For the females the Long Cycle 2 arm will only be permitted as an experiment in exhibition.
 An all-male-led organization makes it difficult to advance women’s equality.
 Progress is occurring but very very slowly occurring.